 If your current lender refuses ‘consent to let,’ they will let you know the reasons why.
 It might be because of the reasons we stated earlier or it might be because your mortgage is in arrears.

-If you are turned down, you shouldn’t decide to turn your residential property into rented accommodation anyway, as you would be in breach of your mortgage conditions.
+If you are turned down, you shouldn’t decide to turn your residential accommodation into rented accommodation anyway, as you would be in breach of your mortgage conditions.
 Your lender might then subject you to financial penalties or they might repossess your property.
 As such, you should stick by their decision so as to avoid the financially painful consequences that would otherwise ensue.
 It makes sense you investigate if a buy to let mortgage will work best for you.

 Why Would I Need to Change from a Residential Mortgage to a Buy-to-Let Mortgage?